Pete Bender never minds recounting what happened between him and Greg Norman along the dramatic dunes of Turnberry at the 1986 Open Championship.

-Greg stopped & looked at me, & I said, "Easy.
+Greg stopped and looked at me, and I said, "Easy.
 Just walk at my pace.
 I'm here to help."'

 But Norman barely nodded and resumed his hurried stride.
 That's when Bender decided that Norman needed a firm hand, caddie deference be damned.
 "I caught up to him and pulled on the back of his sweater," Bender says.
 "Greg stopped and looked at me, and I said, 'Easy.
 Just walk at my pace.
 I'm here to help.' "

 Norman saved par and re-established control with a 4-iron to five feet at the eighth.
 Still, when Norman got to the 17th green with a five-foot birdie putt that would have given him a six-stroke lead, Bender remembers him saying, "Pete, I'm too nervous to see the line.
 Tell me where to hit it, and how hard."
 Norman knocked the putt four feet past the hole but managed par.
 On the final tee, Norman reached for the driver, but Bender kept his hand on the headcover, handing Norman a 1-iron.
 He got no argument, and Norman won his first major.

 Did Bender's cashmere clutch matter?
 The clutchee says it did.
 "Pete read me right," says Norman, who will be returning to Turnberry a year after his tie for third place (and 54-hole lead) at Royal Birkdale.
 "That's what a good caddie does: He identifies what the player needs psychologically.
 He sees a situation that sometimes the player doesn't see, and he has the courage to say so."